pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab4/README.md

 - A local workspace where Bob can create files and run commands

 Helpful but not required:
-- Completion of Labs 1 to 3
 - Basic familiarity with Python and JavaScript

-If you want the original consolidated setup guide, see [Lab 0: Prerequisites (Legacy)](../lab0-prerequisites-old/README.md).

-Download the lab files ZIP [here](data-processor.zip).
-Extract it to a new local folder and open that extracted folder in IBM Bob before starting the exercise.

 ## What You'll Translate